seamustuohy/CSS-CTF/Submission_to_IFF.md

 ## Goal of the session
 _Describe it in just a sentence._

-To provide a space for entry-level technnical and collaborative skill development for members of civil society organnizations who are positioned to provide some security support to organizations and indivduals
+To provide a space for entry-level technnical and collaborative skill development for people who are positioned to provide some security support to organizations and indivduals.

 ## Session Description